Deadline: April 15, 2021

 - Applications for bridge funding of an unsuccessful first submission of a new R0l proposal will be considered only if:

-- the applicant has completed a K08, K23, K12, or K0l grant or an equivalent NIH K grant intended for transition to independence and has received a priority score on the original
+the applicant has completed a K08, K23, K12, or K0l grant or an equivalent NIH K grant intended for transition to independence and has received a priority score on the original R0l submission.

 Questions regarding eligibility prior to submission of an application can be addressed to Sue Jinks-Robertson at firstname.lastname@example.org.

-- Recommendations by the chair of at least three faculty members outside the candidate's primary department who can provide an expert and unbiased review of the application.
+- The chair's letter of endorsement, which names at least four faculty members outside the candidate's primary department who can provide an expert and unbiased review of the application.